bclittleua/BE-Disco/instructions/README.md

    - Click the `Get` button
    - Allow install to complete (no reboot required here)
 6. You should now see `Debian` under your Start Menu.
 Click to run!
+7. Open Debian from your start menu (first use will take a few minutes to setup)
+   - choose a username, use `admin`
+   - create a password when prompted

 ## Installing Python and Dependencies
-1. WINDOWS: Open Debian from your start menu (first use will take a few minutes to setup)
+1. WINDOWS: Open Debian
-   - choose a username, i.e. `admin`
-   - create a password when prompted
    MAC/Linux: Open a console to command line
 2. Make yourself a root user by typing `sudo -i`
 3. Type `sudo apt-get update` to update package manager